mantaslv/regimate-react/README.md

 ## Features

 - Easy-to-use interface for creating and tracking workouts
+- Intuitive interface for creating and editing workout programmes
 - Create an account and sign in to view your workouts
 - Log your exercises, sets, and reps for each workout
 - Track your progress over time